ashutosh0712/resume/README.md

 Worked on Documentation of a Financial Services Product(Core Banking)

-Worked with Human Resource team for new recruitment
+Worked with Human Resource team for new recruitment.

 DOMAINS WORKED IN